KHwong12/urban-data-palette-blog/content/about.md

 ### 4. How-to-make Tutorial

-A how to make tutorial
+A how-to-make, step-by-step tutorial for making maps and charts.
+It will some something like below:

-I aim to write something like this: https://anitagraser.com/2016/12/18/details-of-good-flow-maps/
+https://anitagraser.com/2016/12/18/details-of-good-flow-maps/

 ### 5. Behind the scene